 Be specific about your price range but remember that part of their job is to SELL and that means they will probably start in your price range and then suggest something a bit more expensive.
 Don’t be put off.
 Listen politely and smile.
 If their suggestion makes sense in terms of your personal favorite wine style and it’s within your budget consider it.
 However, if their suggestion is hideously expensive (meaning they either didn’t listen to you or they’re completely clueless), smile again and say:

-7. Discourse: a bit of back and forth is always good; being mindful of that magic combination of your likes, dislikes, and desired price range should be more than enough for practically anyone to help you get a delicious bottle.
+7. Discourse: a bit of back and forth is always good.
+Being mindful of the magic combination of your likes, dislikes, and desired price range should be more than enough for practically anyone to help you get a delicious bottle.

 Coda: Magic Questions